-Between school and activities, meaningful conversations are sometimes left out of the parent-child relationship.
+Between school and activities, meaningful conversations are sometimes crunched out of the parent-child relationship.
 Make sure your kid hears you say these 20 things during his or her childhood, no matter how busy you are.

 Your schedule is never too busy to share these 20 sentiments — and the intentions behind them — with your life’s most precious gift.
 We swear it will only take a minute of your time to pour goodness into your children with these words.